-Parents/guardians with Middle School Students ONLY (except for those enrolled in Extended Care or Carpool) will need to park in either the Main Lot or the South Lot.
-After parking students will need to be picked up from the classroom.
+Parents/guardians with Upper School Students ONLY (except for those enrolled in Extended Care or Carpool) will need to park in either the Main Lot or the South Lot.
+After parking students will need to be picked up from the gym.
 Please follow these guidelines:

-- Students will NOT be called down for early pick-up after 3:45 p.m. - Students must be picked up between 4:00 p.m. and 4:30 p.m. from the Gym. - At 4:00 p.m. the Gym doors will open and you will be required to sign your student(s) out from their Leadership Teacher. - At 4:30 p.m. the Gym doors will close. - Failure to pick your student(s) up by 4:30 p.m. will result in a fee: Between 4:30 p.m. and 4:45 p.m. you will be charged a \$5 fee per child.
+- Students must be picked up between 4:00 p.m. and 4:30 p.m. from the Gym. - At 4:00 p.m. the Gym doors will open and you will be required to sign your student(s) out from their Leadership Teacher. - At 4:30 p.m. the Gym doors will close. - Failure to pick your student(s) up by 4:30 p.m. will result in a fee: Between 4:30 p.m. and 4:45 p.m. you will be charged a \$5 fee per child.
 If the child is not picked up by 4:45 p.m., then he or she will be automatically enrolled in Extended Care for the day at a rate \$10 per child, per day. - Photo Identification will be needed for pick up to ensure that students are signed out to adult on their student profile.